 She encourages people to provide habitat, such as trees and nest boxes, as well as water.

-"It's not hard for us to do … and the rewards are great," Wade says, adding it's especially important to do so as more and more bird habitats disappear.• There are differences of opinions about when birds should be fed.
+"It's not hard for us to do … and the rewards are great," Wade says, adding it's especially important to do so as more and more bird habitats disappear.

 Joe Meche, president of North Cascades Audubon Society, says feed them when food is scarce.